 Grass clippings also tend to mat down and not allow water to pass through.

 Ideally, you should use a mulching mower and leave the clippings on the lawn to add fertility to that soil.
-However, if you do bag your grass clippings, don’t throw them away unless you have used weed killer or some other herbicide or pesticide on your lawn.
+If you do bag your grass clippings, don’t throw them away unless you have used weed killer or some other herbicide or pesticide on your lawn.
 Synthetic lawn care products can be bad for some flowers, and you certainly don’t want to use them in your vegetable garden.
-But untreated grass clippings can either be dumped into your compost bin or used to mulch open, unplanted areas.
+Untreated grass clippings can either be dumped into your compost bin or used to mulch open, unplanted areas.

 On windy days it’s easier to moisten the sheets before you place them down.
 Cover the newspaper with a one to three-inch layer of another organic mulch and the weed protection should last throughout the growing season.

-Unshredded leaves can mat together and repel water, in rainy areas.
-However, if that happens, you can always rake and fluff them up a bit, if they appear to get matted.
+Unshredded leaves can mat together and repel water in rainy areas.
+If that happens, you can always rake and fluff them up a bit if they appear to get matted.

 Straw and Hay

 Straw and salt hay are popular mulches for the vegetable garden.
-They keep the soil and soil born diseases from splashing up on lower plant leaves and make paths less muddy.
+They keep the soil and soil-borne diseases from splashing up on lower plant leaves and make paths less muddy.
 Straw decomposes very slowly and will last the entire growing season.
 It also makes a nice home for spiders and other beneficial insects who will move in and help keep the pest population in control.
-And finally, it’s easy to either rake up or work into the soil when it’s time to plant a new crop or put the vegetable garden to bed.
+Finally, it’s easy to either rake up or work into the soil when it’s time to plant a new crop or put the vegetable garden to bed.

 - Black Plastic